-Returning to Cal State San Bernardino seven years after earning his bachelor’s degrees, alumnus Alberto Rendon found new purpose in blending creativity and research — combining Pokémon and Dungeons & Dragons for his master’s thesis.
+Returning to Cal State San Bernardino seven years after earning his bachelor’s degree, alumnus Alberto Rendon found new purpose in blending creativity and research — combining Pokémon and Dungeons & Dragons for his master’s thesis.
 His journey proves that at CSUSB, it’s never too late to redefine your path.

 The theme of this year’s summit is “Education in the Balance: Advancing Equity and Social Justice in Today’s America.”
 Registration, which is free, may be done online.